How extreme climate conditions fueled unprecedented Colorado fire

 The combination of warm and dry conditions led to worrisome indicators of fire danger.

 The Evaporative Demand Drought Index, or EDDI, has been record high in eastern Colorado over the last month.
 Most commonly used in the summer, EDDI provides a snapshot of how “thirsty” the atmosphere is, compared to normal for that time of year.
 When EDDI is anomalously high, it means the atmosphere is trying to take more moisture out of the ground.
-It can be a good widlfire risk predictor as it takes into account temperature, relative humidity, solar radiation, and wind.
+It can be a good widlfire risk predictor as it takes into account temperature, sunlight and wind, in addition to humidity.

-Another key indicator of fire conditions, used by fire experts, is known as the Energy Release Component (ERC).
+Another key indicator of fire conditions, known as the Energy Release Component (ERC), was also dangerously high along the Front Range communities.
 According to the Forest Service, ERC is a composite index that “reflects the contribution of all live and dead fuels to potential fire intensity.”
-ERC numbers have been dangerously high for eastern Colorado and even more so along the Front Range communities.

 Rip-roaring winds